PBASOFT/Data-Science/Assignment7/readme.md

 Polynomial Linear Regression is suited for projects where you want to learn about the dependency between variabels, when the data doesn't follow a linear progression.

-**Note:** Polynomial generelly fits the data better, but has a downside: It will be heavily affected by outliers.
+**Note:** Polynomial generelly fits the data better, but has a the downside that it's heavily affected by outliers.